This course is available for students in the BA Urban Studies programme and to a limited amount of external students.

-Via the medium of exams, a paper, and class participation, students are expected to develop the following skills:
+Via the medium of exams, a tutorial assignment and class participation, students are expected to develop the following skills:

 Mode of instruction

 This means that students have to attend every session of the course.
 If a student is unable to attend a tutorial or lecture, they should inform the lecturer in advance, providing a valid reason for absence.
 The teacher will determine if and how the missed session can be compensated by an additional assignment.
 If they are absent from a tutorial without a valid reason, they can be excluded from the final exam in the course.

 Written examination with essay questions